Jacob-Cossette/cv-generator-services/README.md

 The cv-generator-service is licensed under the MIT license.
 See the LICENSE file for more details.

 ## Contact
-If you have any questions or feedback, please contact us at
+If you have any questions or feedback, please contact us at Jacob.cossette@ens.etsmtl.ca